alphasaft/Micro/docs/handbook.md

 ```

 What you're seeing here is an Abstract Syntactic Tree (or AST for short).
 It's an internal representation of the script that was just
 parsed.
-It doesn't do much on its own, but Micro provides the tools we need.
+It doesn't do much on its own, but Micro provides the tools we need to reduce it to a usable value.

 ## Reducing an AST

-Let's now import the `MicroReducer` class, and also subclass it :
+Let's import the `MicroReducer` class, and also subclass it :

 ```js
 class DemoReducer extends MicroReducer {